Code-Institute-Submissions/milestone-project-98/README.md

 6. Menu Cards

-    - These enables potential customers to find out what items are on the menu and view key information about each item such as it's price and whether the item is gluten-free or vegan.
+    - These enable potential customers to find out what items are on the menu and view key information about each item such as the price and whether the item is gluten-free or vegan.

 7. Nutritional Information Modal